fnproject/fdk-java/docs/TestingFunctions.md

   }
 ```

-This is a very simple example using a static variable - but any mock injection can be performed provided that the mock
-object is effectively final and can be captured in the lambda.
+The same mechanism can be used to integrate mocking frameworks like [Mockito](http://site.mockito.org/).

-Note that Cloud Threads stages may execute in parallel.
-If you have several `withAction` clauses accessing the same shared state, you will have to ensure that that access is thread-safe.
+Cloud Threads stages may execute in parallel.
+If you have several `withAction` clauses accessing the same shared state, you must ensure that that access is thread-safe.

 # Sharing data between tests and your functions
 To ensure isolation of each function invocation and/or Cloud Threads completion, and to simulate the behaviour of the